wkolowski/Type-Theory-Wishlist/README.md

 The above is a proper definition of the type of integers `Z` - the constructors `s` and `p` have associated computation rules, which say that `s (p k)` computes to `k` (this is the rule for `s`) and that `p (s k)` computes to `k` (this is the rule for `p`).
 This means that the only legal closed normal form terms of type `Z` are `z`, finitely many `s`s applied to `z` and finitely many `p`s applied to `z`.
 Therefore `Z` is a good representation of the integers.

 Note that the computation rules that are allowed for constructors differ a bit from ordinary definitions by pattern matching.
-First, the only allowed semantics is using first-match semantics.
-Second, the patterns need not be exhaustive - if they aren't, no computation takes place.
-Also note that we are matching only the constructor arguments and NOT the constructor itself - if the first rule for `s` said `s (p k) => k`, this would be mean it is `s (s (p k))` that reduces to `k`, not `s (p k)`.
+First, the patterns need not be exhaustive - if they aren't, no computation takes place.
+Second, note that we are matching only the constructor arguments and NOT the constructor itself - if the first rule for `s` said `s (p k) => k`, this would be mean it is `s (s (p k))` that reduces to `k`, not `s (p k)`.

 ```
 data Z : Type